Specialized Agents

 FileOperationAgent

-Intelligent file and directory operations with optional bash command execution.
+Intelligent file and directory operations with optional shell command execution.

 Best for: Code analysis, configuration management, log processing, documentation generation